 Good White Chocolate Macadamia Cookies are an absolute must in any cookie arsenal.
-The classic flavours of white chocolate and macadamia nuts is classic for a very good reason and these cookies are definitely my proof.
+The classic flavours of white chocolate and macadamia nuts are classic for a very good reason and these cookies are definitely my proof.

 These White Chocolate Macadamia Cookies have a lot going for them

 - Crispy on the outside and chewy in the middle – check

 - Absolutely loaded with white chocolate chips and macadamia nuts – check